Shop With Confidence: FREE Growing & Glowing Promise

 Curly Willow or Harry Lauders Walking Stick branches are ideal for adding in height, drama and thrill to your indoor decoration.
 They like to twist and turn in every direction possible, which only brings excitement to an indoor decoration.

-If your garden has a Bailey Red Twigged Dogwood bush, now is it's time to truly shine indoors and out!
+If your garden has a Bailey Red Twigged Dogwood bush, now is its time to truly shine indoors and out!
 Anytime from mid to late winter, expect vibrant red stems to appear that can be used indoors for strong vertical elements.

 The Final Accents You’ve Been Looking For